toriancrane/chargebee-lambda-integration/index.markdown

         </p>
         <br>

         b.
-On the **Create parameter** page, provide a unique name for your parameter.
+On the **Create parameter** page, let's provide a unique name for our parameter.
 For the purpose of this guide, we will use `chargebee-apikey` as the name.
 Keep the default Tier of `Standard` selected.

         c.
 Under **Type**, select the `SecureString` radio button.
 This will apply encryption to the value that is stored in the parameter.
 Under the **KMS Key ID** section, a default KMS key will auto-populate.
 This will be the key that is used to encrypt the parameter data.

         d.
-In the **Value** text box, enter the value of your Chargebee API key.
-Then click the `Create parameter` button to create your parameter.
+In the **Value** text box, we can enter the value of our Chargebee API key, then click the `Create parameter` button to create the parameter.

         <p align="center">
             <video autoplay loop muted height="90%" width="90%">